almende/eve/implementations/java/agents.md

 ### Create and Delete

 Once in its lifetime, an agent is created via the AgentHost.
-On creation of the agent, the method `create()` is called once.
+On creation of the agent, the method `onCreate()` is called once.
 This method can be overridden to perform setup tasks for the agent.

 At the end of its life an agent is deleted via the AgentHost.
-Before deletion, the method `delete()` is called once, which can be overridden to cleanup the agent.
+Before deletion, the method `onDelete()` is called once, which can be overridden to cleanup the agent.

 ### Init and Destroy

 When an agent is loaded into memory, it is instantiated.
-On instantiation, the method `init()` is called, which can be overridden.
+On instantiation, the method `onInit()` is called, which can be overridden.
-Similarly, when an agents instance is destroyed, the method `destroy()` is called, which can be overridden too.
+Similarly, when an agents instance is destroyed, the method `onDestroy()` is called, which can be overridden too.

 Initialization and destruction of an agents instances is managed by the